kavun/kavun.github.io/_posts/2021-04-14-creating-a-command-based-cli-in-powershell.md

 ## Support `Get-Help`

 This is great, but it's not immediately known what commands are available without opening up the `.ps1` file and reading it.
 We could add a command `help` and then spit out some help content with `Write-Host "help string"`, but there's a better way.
-Powershell scripts can hook into the `Get-Help` command to provide structured help documentation for the whole script.
+PowerShell scripts can hook into the `Get-Help` command to provide structured help documentation for the whole script.
 Let's do both!

 **[3-help.ps1](https://github.com/kavun/ps-cli/blob/main/3-help.ps1)**
 ```ps1